Sarcoidosis

 Acute sarcoidosis

 In only about ten percent of all cases of the disease do the symptoms appear suddenly.
+This acute form is also known as Löfgren’s syndrome.
 The lungs are usually affected.
-The usual characteristics of the acute form are
+The typical symptoms of acute sarcoidosis are

 Chronic sarcoidosis